 Using the person specification as a guide, please tell us how you feel you meet the requirements of the job.
 It is very important that you support your application with examples, which can come from experiences at work and in other situations.

 Continue on another sheet if you need to.

-Application form - Part C

-MONITORING EQUALITY AND DIVERSITY